flutter/website/ui-performance/index.md

 <aside class="alert alert-info" markdown="1">
 **Note:** The Observatory UI and Flutter's custom timeline page are currently evolving.
 For this reason, we aren't fully documenting the UI at this time.
 If you are comfortable experimenting with Observatory, and would like to give us feedback, please file [issues or feature requests](https://github.com/dart-lang/sdk/issues?q=is%3Aopen+is%3Aissue+label%3Aarea-observatory) as you find them.
 </aside>

-### Identifying problems in the rasterizer graph
+### Identifying problems in the GPU graph

 Sometimes a scene results in a layer tree that is easy to construct, but expensive to render on the GPU thread.
-When this happens, the engine graph has no red, but the rasterizer graph shows red.
+When this happens, the UI graph has no red, but the GPU graph shows red.
 In this case, you’ll need to figure out what your code is doing that is causing rendering code to be slow.
 Specific kinds of workloads are more difficult for the GPU.
 They may involve unnecessary calls to